Car Washing Machines Tips for Efficient Maintenance and Water Usage

 • Effluent treatment systems

-Discharge limits for Total Suspended Solids (TSS) and Chemical Oxygen Demand (COD) must comply with environmental norms.
+Discharge limits for Total Suspended Solids (TSS) and Chemical Oxygen Demand (COD) must comply with regulations.

 Electrical and Safety Compliance